aeckerman/Oro/README.md

-# Oro
+#Oro
-A blogging website built with Python/Flask.
+A blogging website im building in Python/Flask.
-Flat UI coming!!!